Saquibkhan456/2D-to-3D-Image-perspective-transformation/README.md

+Here's the updated README to reflect the changes to a Tkinter-based GUI interface:

+---

 # Depth-Based Image Perspective Transformation App

-This Python application uses depth estimation to apply transformations to an image in a 3D space.
-It employs Gradio to provide an interactive web interface where users can adjust camera properties such as field of view and rotation angles to see real-time changes in the image perspective.
+This Python application applies transformations to an image in a 3D space using depth estimation.
+The GUI uses Tkinter, allowing users to adjust camera properties such as field of view, rotation angles, and translation to see real-time perspective changes directly in the app window.

 ## Features

-- **Depth Estimation**: Automatically estimate the depth map of an image using DepthAnything.
+- **Depth Estimation**: Automatically estimates the depth map of an image using DepthAnything.
 - **3D Transformation**: Adjust field of view, rotation, and translation parameters to warp the image based on depth.
-- **Interactive Interface**: Control parameters with Gradio sliders and see real-time transformation results.
+- **Interactive Interface**: Control parameters with Tkinter sliders for immediate, real-time transformation results.

 ## Requirements